Guests & your Google connected home devices

 Anyone invited into your home may be able to interact with your Google connected home devices and services.
 For example, anyone in your home, including a guest, may be able to activate the speaker and display devices in your home by saying, "Ok Google," “Hey Google,” or using a different activation method such as long press on your device.
 To better understand how Google protects your privacy when you use our connected home devices and services, continue reading below and read the Google Nest privacy FAQs.
 You can also learn more about Google Assistant and your privacy.

-When someone other than the person who set up a Google Home interacts with the device and the device does not recognize their voice, their communication history is stored in the activity history of the Google Account used to set up the device, which can be accessed at myactivity.google.com.
-If you allow guests to use your Google Home, be sure they understand that those interactions will be stored by Google and that you can view and delete that information.
-When you have guests in your home, you can consider using the microphone mute button or putting the device away as well.
+When someone other than the person who set up the Google connected home device interacts with the device, for example via the Assistant, and the device does not recognize their voice, their communication history is stored in the activity history of the Google Account used to set up the device.
+You can access this history at myactivity.google.com.
+If you allow guests to use your device, be sure they understand that their interactions will be stored by Google in your Google Account and that you can view and delete that information.
+When you have guests in your home, you may consider muting the microphone or unplugging and putting the device away.

 If you’re using a Google Nest Wifi or a Google Wifi device, note that when guests use your Wi-Fi network, some of their information (such as IP and MAC addresses and usage data) can be seen through your Google Wifi or Home app, as applicable, and is associated with your account.

 If you do not set up multi-user functionality on your device so that your speaker or display can recognize your voice (that is, by setting up Voice Match on the device), anyone in your home can ask about information you have made available to your device when they interact with it.
 Additionally, if your device’s multi-user functionality mistakes a recording of your voice or someone else's voice as you, your device may convey your information to that user.